Gottfried Schultz

-Gottfried Schultz GmbH, based in Ratingen, is the largest dealer for the automotive brands owned by Volkswagen Group.
-The company employs approximately 1,900 people in 26 plants.
-It distributes and services cars of the marques Volkswagen, Volkswagen Commercial Vehicles, Audi, SEAT, Škoda, Bentley, Porsche and Bugatti.
+Gottfried Schultz GmbH is the largest dealer for the automotive brands owned by Volkswagen Group.
+The company is based in Ratingen and employs approximately 3,000 people in 33 plants.
+It distributes and services cars from the following brands: Volkswagen, Volkswagen Commercial Vehicles, Audi, SEAT, Škoda, Bentley, Porsche and Bugatti.

 History

-In 1924, Gottfried Schultz (1903-1980) founded in Essen a company dealing in used cars.
-In the early 1930s he became dealer for Horch.
-Following the merger of Horch with Audi, Wanderer and DKW to the Auto Union, he also from 1932 led those marques.
-In 1936 a new building was erected, in which the main operation of the company until 2009 had its headquarters.
-In 1939, a "main workshops treaty" with the Volkswagen factory GmbH Berlin was signed.
+In 1924, Gottfried Schultz (1903-1980) founded a company in Essen dealing in imported and used cars.
+Over the next several years, the company began to carry additional brands, becoming a dealer for Horch in the 1930s.
+In 1932, following the merger of Horch with Audi, Wanderer, and DKW to form the Auto Union, Gottfried Schultz began dealing in those brands.
+In 1939, as Volkswagen was searching for partners to services its vehicles, Gottfried Schultz signed a "main workshops treaty" with the company.

-After the end of World War II, the company was faced with the problem that the major trading partners were within the Soviet occupation zone.
-Schultz began a collaboration with the Wolfsburg Volkswagen plant, for which he initially mediated former Wehrmacht stocks.
-In 1946 he gained a contract for the supply of the Volkswagen Beetle to the public.
-In 1949 he founded a first branch in Düsseldorf, sales offices in 1952 in Opladen and Moers and 1958 branch office in Mettmann followed.
-In 1968, construction in Ratingen-Lintorf built a wholesale distribution center and the headquarters were established.
+After the end of World War II, Gottfried Schultz was faced with the problem that many major manufacturing partners were within the Soviet occupation zone.
+In 1946, Schultz secured a contract to supply Volkswagen Beetles to the general public.
+In 1949, Gottfried Schultz established a branch in Düsseldorf.
+In 1952, the company founded sales offices in Opladen and Moers, followed by a branch office in Mettmann in 1958.
+In 1968, Gottfried Schultz opened a wholesale distribution center in Ratingen-Lintorf.